 You might think that the acidity of lemon makes it counterintuitive to your teeth’s health.
 In fact, though, the acid itself helps kill bacteria that might cause tooth decay and bad mouth odors, so it works as hard as your typical toothpaste.
 However, you might want to rinse off the lemon juice after a few seconds in your mouth to wash off the residual acid.

-Your local cosmetic dentist in Wilkes-Barre may have the best teeth whitening techniques around, but without proper care, you can easily slip back into having discolored, not-so-pearly teeth.
+Your local cosmetic dentist in Wilkes-Barre may have the best teeth whitening techniques around, but without proper care, you can easily slip back into having discoloured, not-so-pearly teeth.
 Of course, whitening should always be accompanied by responsible oral hygiene practices and regular visits to dentists like Back Mountain Dental.